nextcloud/documentation/developer_manual/classes/appframework/http_redirectresponse.rst

 ================

-Prompts the user to download the a textfile
+Redirects to a different URL

 .. php:namespace:: OCA\AppFramework\Http